Dental Assistant vs. Dental Hygienist

 What is a Dental Hygienist?

 While both roles support the dental team, there are specific duties that only a Dental Hygienist can perform.
-They examine patients for signs of oral diseases, provide preventive care, and educate patients on oral health as well as oral hygiene.
+They examine patients for signs of oral diseases, provide preventive care, and educate patients on oral health and hygiene.

 Both roles are ideal for those who enjoy working with their hands while caring for patients.